saurabh-hirani/saurabh-hirani.github.io/_posts/2018-08-01-terraform-workshop.md

 ---

 I conducted a Terraform workshop internally for my org.
-I realized that most of the Terraform tutorials try to emphasize more on the different types of resources creation i.e. EC2, ELB, etc. while forgetting that the audience is one who has already created such resources from the console and is looking for a guided best practice approach for doing the same using Terraform.
+I realized that most of the Terraform tutorials try to emphasize more on creating different types of resources i.e. EC2, ELB, etc. while forgetting that the audience is one who has already created such resources from the console and is looking for a guided best practice approach for doing the same using Terraform.